 An Aerial photo of the park the and walkways looking north, taken by Gary Paquette in December of 2016, is shown below.
 High Street is shown along the left of the park.
 This photo was taken before any trees were planted.

-The tree plantings are based on the design of Alan Kirby (Middletown Tree Warden) and Chuck DiTucci, both members of the Commission.
+The tree plantings are based on the design of volunteers Alan Kirby (Middletown Tree Warden) and Chuck DiTucci, both members of the Commission.

 The planting design is shown in the link below.
 It consists of 11 “planting beds” which are basically islands of trees among the natural vegetation.

-Due to budget constraints, the planting was scheduled in several phases.
+Due to budget constraints, the planting was scheduled in several phases competitively bid over 3 years.
 The first phase was scheduled and completed in the spring and summer of 2017.

 The winning bidder, Yardworks was selected on April 27, and as mentioned above, the effort was completed in the summer of 2017.

 Most of the funding for this project comes from the Town.
 For the first phase, the commission also received generous funding from Charlie Silvia of the Newport Horticultural Society and the Alice B Mayer Trust.